jlggross/MEC-simulator/README.md

 # 4. The TEMS scheduling algorithm
 So we have the three layer architecture, the layers interaction with it's corresponding type of communication technology (5G and fiber optics)

 # 5. Setting the project and running experiments
 The simulator executes a scheduling algorithm in a Mobile Edge Computing (MEC) environment.
 The scheduling algorithm, named TEMS (Time and Energy Minimization Scheduler) is responsable for

+## 5.1 Macro allocation process
+Here is a step-by-step of how the simulator works:

+1. Choose the application characteristcs and configure then in the simulator.

+2. Choose the number of IoT devices, MEC servers and number of created tasks.
+Ex.: 100 IoT devices, 2 MEC servers and 500 tasks.
+In this configuration each IoT device will create 5 tasks.

+Tasks are created in the IoT devices.
+If the scheduling algorithm devices to offload the task and execute it in a MEC server, then a 5G connecting is made, adding latency to the application.
+But if the task if offloaded to the Cloud, then a 5G connecting is made with the MEC server, which receives the tasks data and source code, and another connecting between the MEC server and the Cloud is made, finally sending the tasks data and source code to the Cloud.
+In this second case more latency is added to the application.
+When the task's executing is complete the results must be sent back to the IoT device (the user).